EvenMore 0.63

 r = SEARCH <string> Search for this string in the current document

-ICONIFY Toggle iconifying of EvenMore
+HIDE/SHOW Toggle iconifying of EvenMore

 QUIT Close EvenMore